gbuzogany/dash/README.md

-# Rockette
+# Rockette 🚀

-Rockette is an open source automotive dashboard display platform.
+Rockette is an open source dashboard display platform.
 You can use it to make a custom dashboard for your car, motorcycle, driving simulator setup, or anything else that you find it useful for.

 You can either use one of the already implemented display layouts to display your data, or create your own.